Malachite

 R: Shorl on Albite v.
 Cleavelandite

-L: A view of a small part of the interior of the Colorado School
+L: A view of a small part of the interior of the Colorado School of

-of Mines Geology Museum.
+Mines Geology Museum.

-R: Apophyllite with Stilbite from India, Colorado School of
+R: Apophyllite with Stilbite from India, Colorado School of Mines

 L: The fossil displays at the museum are set up in a clear,

 informative way.
-Grouping the fossils into their relative
+Grouping the fossils into their relative geological

-fossils through those eras.
+those eras.

-R: One of many displays of gems at the Colorado School of
+R: One of many displays of gems at the Colorado School of Mines

-labelling of it's displays.
+it's displays.

 L: Part of another display of high quality gems at the Colorado